 Recognising cognitive biases can help you decipher information correctly and make—hopefully—better and more informed decisions.

-An example of these types of biases are as follows:
+Cognitive biases can lead to flawed thinking and the making of poor decisions.
+An example of these types of biases is as follows:

 - Suppose that: